-We continue to focus on attracting and developing women because they continue to be under-represented in parts of our organisation.
+Shell is working to become one of the world’s most diverse and inclusive organisations.
+This includes an ongoing focus on attracting and developing women because they continue to be under-represented in parts of our organisation.

-We are making progress on gender balance at Shell.
-Today, women make up 38% of our Board of Directors and around 50% of our graduate recruits globally.
+We are making progress towards gender balance at Shell.
+Today, women make up 50% of our Board of Directors and 47% of our graduate recruits globally (in 2021).

 We are working towards gender equality in many ways, from flexible working such as working part-time when possible and targeted training programmes.
-For example, our Women’s Career Development and Senior Women Connect programmes give women at Shell the opportunity to strengthen their networks and focus on leadership.
-In support of working mothers and their families, we have a global policy offering a minimum 16 weeks leave following maternity, (or any longer period provided for locally).
+For example, our Women’s Career Development and Senior Women Connect programmes give women at Shell platforms to develop their leadership skills and build networks.
+In support of working mothers and their families, we have a global policy offering a minimum 16 weeks maternity leave in every country we operate in.

 We support the development and career aspirations of all our employees and strive for a working environment that is supportive and inclusive for all.
 We continue to focus on attracting and developing women especially in STEM (science, technology, engineering and mathematics) and leadership roles and on eliminating any specific barriers to participation and progression.

-We are helping to address wider societal issues, such as fewer women than men studying STEM.
-We support STEM programmes in more than 20 countries and our flagship programme NXplorers is active in schools in 17 countries.
-NXplorers promotes diversity and female participation in STEM subjects.
+We are also helping to address wider societal issues, such as fewer women than men studying STEM.
+We support STEM programmes in more than 20 countries and our flagship programme NXplorers is active in schools in 20 countries.
+In 2021 more than 50,000 students took part.

-We have a global policy offering a minimum 16 weeks leave following maternity, (or any longer period provided for locally).
+We have a global policy offering a minimum 16 weeks leave following maternity.

 We offer opportunities for flexible working to our employees.

-Our mentoring programmes support talented women as they develop their careers.
+Our mentoring programmes support women as they develop their careers.

-We have two training programmes specifically for women – the Women’s Career Development Programme and Senior Women Connect.
+We have two talent programmes tailored for women – the Women’s Career Development Programme and Senior Women Connect.
 Shell has more than 30 women’s networks around the world.